 Interview with former Olympian and world class triathlon coach Michelle Dillon

 With the start of spring approaching, we can shake off our winter legs, emerge from hibernation and begin ramping up our training to meet our summer goals.
-Whether you are coming back from a podium-topping 2019 or this year marks your first ever sports event, Michelle Dillon has some tips to help you plan out your 2020 training.
+Whether you are hoping to make up for previous 12 months or this year marks your first ever sports event, Michelle Dillon has some tips to help you plan out your 2021 training.

 Big picture planning